 Stem cells, such as embryonic stem cells, can now be grown in vitro for use in research or in medicine, although, their use remains controversial.

-Related phrases: embryonic stem cells, autologous embryonic stem cells.
+Related phrases: embryonic stem cell, autologous embryonic stem cell.